davidcarne/pcbre/README.md

 # PCBRE

-PCB is an open source package for semiautomated and manual PCB reverse engineering
+PCB is an open source package for semiautomated and manual PCB reverse engineering.

 ## Documentation and Support

 PCBRE currently doesn't have any documentation.
 This will likely change fairly soon.

 For support, please join #pcbre on freenode.

 ## Install